Last update: Aug 17 2018

-The box lid is polycarbonate with five straps screwed to the flange.
+The box lid is polycarbonate with five aluminum straps (1in x 0.125in) screwed to the flange.
 The straps hold the cells in the box in case the vehicle rolls over.
-The straps are made of wood on the underside of the polycarbonate and a strip of aluminum (1in x 0.125in) on top.
+There are wood spacers under the straps and under the polycarbonate.

 I used the Harbor Freight Electric Body Saw to cut the trunk floor.
 It worked best with the blade teeth pointing up.